maryjohnben/WeLoveMovies-Capstone/README.md

-**App is in the process of being reployed using Render
+**App is in the process of being reployed using Render.
+The older live app using heroku will not work for the time being.

 # WeLoveMovies-Capstone